Fluffernuttersandwich/Better7D2DbyFNS/README.md

 ![image](https://github.com/user-attachments/assets/6c2772d0-4f91-49e3-9718-1add277a269f)

 ---

+17. Is there a way to disable the extra HP on zombies spawning as a result of the blood moon and wandering hordes?

+Sure, disable the following two mods: A. "Wandering Horde Lootbags", B. "Blood Moon Loot Bags".
+They are both towards the bottom of the list in MO2.
+It's best practice to only enable-disable mods when you start a new world.
+It's those mods making the Horde/Wandering-Horde aombies stronger.
+If you are going to disable those in the middle of a saved-world/playthrough, I would make a backup first, just in case.

+---

-17. "Hey FNS, could you make this ReadMe any longer?
+18. "Hey FNS, could you make this ReadMe any longer?
 I'm really looking for something beefy after finishing <ins>War and Peace</ins>."

 It's long because it's comprehensive.